gitgill9/TelosSupportSite/README.md

-# GoSlo Support Site
+# Telos Support Site

-This repository contains the support website for the GoSlo app, a mindful journaling and goal-setting application.
+This repository contains the support website for the Telos app, a mindful journaling and goal-setting application.

 ## Features